 I was saying that the humanity and charm of this film, carried over and accentuated from The Force Awakens, makes the other side of this narrative practically incandescent.
-The grey that had already been seeping into my soul came from the planet of Ahch-to, to the grey rocks surrounded by a faded sky on its surface, to the ruins of the First Jedi Temple where it all began, to the ancient and dead Force-sensitive Great Tree, to the crumbling grey books presumably containing the first Jedi koans and training katas, and the grey in Luke Skywalker’s robes, hair, and beard.
+The grey that had already been seeping into my soul came from the planet of Ahch-To, to the grey rocks surrounded by a faded sky on its surface, to the ruins of the First Jedi Temple where it all began, to the ancient and dead Force-sensitive Great Tree, to the crumbling grey books presumably containing the first Jedi koans, training katas, and ancient Force techniques, and the grey in Luke Skywalker’s robes, hair, and beard.
 It was on Crait, where the final battle occurs as well., its white salt made gritty like dirt in the faded sky.

 There are two other free association words that come to my mind when I think of the word grey: dust and ashes.
 I watched a YouTube video created by the critic moviebob who says something to the effect of The Force Awakens being made in the mould of the previous films, and how The Last Jedi is the one that attempts to creatively obliterate that mould.
 I disagree with quite a few things he says on an ideological level, though I agree with a quite a few of his theoretical and cinematic points.
 Yet I want to expand on this.
 You see, throughout the entire video moviebob talks about how The Last Jedi in particular is meta-narrative: a story that is aware of itself, and critiques and even subverts the tropes that it utilizes to lead the way into becoming something else.